dartoos-dev/formdator/example/README.md

 # formdator_demo

-How to use Formdator package effectively.
+How to use Formdator effectively.

 ## Getting Started